hpenney2/discord-py-interactions/docs/index.rst

 =======

 Hello there!
-Welcome to the official documentation of our library extension made for discord.py: being able to use Discord Slash Commands.
+Welcome to the official documentation of our library extension made for discord.py: being able to use Discord Slash Commands, components, and other future interaction-based features.

 Before we start going into the advanced stuff, it is highly recommended to check out the `quickstart`_ page first from here or below in the contents.

-If there are any questions that you have about the documentation of this library extension that the docs do not currently cover over, please feel free to reach out to others on the `Discord`_!
+If there are any questions that you have about the documentation of this library extension that the docs do not currently cover over, please feel free to reach out to others on the `Discord`_! **Please note that the discord-py-slash-command Discord server likely will not provide support for features added by this fork.**

 .. _quickstart: https://discord-py-slash-command.readthedocs.io/en/latest/quickstart.html
 .. _Discord: https://discord.gg/KkgMBVuEkx